upmcplanetracker/Run-Plex-as-Podman-System-Quadlet/README.md

 Plex Podman Quadlet Deployment
 ==============================

 **Disclaimer:** I am not affiliated with, associated, authorized, endorsed by, or in any way officially connected with the Plex project.
+This should be a drop-in replacement, but back up any config files just in case.

 This guide demonstrates how to turn a Plex Docker container into a **System Podman Quadlet**.
 Unlike standard containers, a system quadlet is managed by `systemd` and will start automatically every time your Ubuntu system boots.